 Organisations must know their customers, the nature of their activities and the level of money laundering risks their customer is exposed to.
 As a result, Know Your Customer (KYC) and Customer Due Diligence (CDD) have become fundamental practices for regulated (and many non-regulated) firms.

 Challenges in KYC are manifest.
 Firms must ensure they have an accurate view of their customer risk, remain compliant with ever-changing regulation, and, at the same time, not compromise on customer experience.
 Discerning customers go for the most friction-free onboarding process when it comes to joining an institution.
 The COVID-19 lockdown has compounded these challenges, with 42% of customers in 2020 waiting more than 2 weeks for business loan application responses.
+Research from Encompass Corporation shows that the COVID-19 lockdown has compounded these challenges, with 42% of customers in 2020 waiting more than 2 weeks for business loan application responses.

 The account opening and product or service purchase must be done fast and efficiently, with quick KYC onboarding being crucial in shortening time to revenue.
 For these reasons, firms must invest in technology and processes that bolster both compliance and customer satisfaction.